 I hear it all the time in person and in comments online.
 A lot of you do not feel confident in having houseplants and swear you have a black thumb.
-I am here to tell you that there is at least one plant out there that you can keep alive.
+I am here to tell you that there is at least one plant out there that you can keep alive which is why I am sharing these 15 easy to care for plants.
 Getting a houseplant is like dating.
 Sometimes you have to try a few different ones before you find “the” one.

 When I was in high school and college I loved ivy.
 I even had white bedding with pillows that had an ivy print on them and forrest green carpet.
 When Shane and I married I was determined to have ivy plants all over our apartment.
 You guys, I could have paid the rent at least one month with the amount of money I spent on buying those poor plants.
 I researched and found out they needed filtered light so I bought sheer curtains so the light would be just right.
 I am not sure why, but I can not keep an ivy plant alive!
 But I kept trying for the first 3 or so years.
 It was like the really hot guy you date but he is dumber than a box of rocks.
 You want it to work out so bad because he’s so pretty, but you just can’t do it.
 Once I gave up on the ivy fixation, I had more success which gave me more confidence.

 After almost 17 years of buying and having house plants, here are my favorites that are also easy to care for.